AleDenshi/comfy.guide/content/server/prosody.md

 ### Pub-Sub Support {#pubsub}

-Publish-Subscribe (also known as Pubsub) is a simple protocl that allows data to be published to "nodes"; Think of these as mini-blogs that can be published over XMPP.
+Publish-Subscribe (also known as Pubsub) is a simple protocol that allows data to be published to "nodes"; Think of these as mini-blogs that can be published over XMPP.
 New posts on these nodes will be automatically pushed to subscribers directly, unlike RSS which requires the user to poll the feed itself.

 To setup a Pubsub component, add the following lines to your Prosody config: